 Have you ever had an iconic In-N-Out Burger?

 If you’ve visited California or know a Californian, then you’ve most likely heard of In-N-Out.
-The fast food burger joint is one of the prized creations of the golden state, and any Californian you meet will speak about it like the devoted fan they are.
+The fast food iconic burger joint is one of the prized creations of the golden state, and any Californian you meet will speak about it like the devoted fan they are.
 This fast food joint has created an almost cult-like following and is always marked down as one of the first tourist stops for anyone visiting the state.
 It also helps that there’s an In-N-Out every 10 miles in many parts of the state.

 Well, unless you’ve had an In-N-Out burger, it’s hard to describe just what’s so fabulous about the burger.
 Is it the perfectly toasted bun?
 Is it the “secret” sauce they spread on the inside of the burger?
 Or maybe it’s the thin, yet fatty patty that they include in the center?
-Die-hard fans of the fast food joint will you tell it’s all of the above.
+Die-hard fans of the fast food joint will tell you it’s all of the above.
 Most people will agree it’s the perfect combination of those ingredients, and the perfect ratio of each.